tofunori/montreal-lima-flight-monitor/README.md

 - Start monitoring flights from Montreal to Lima for May 29 - June 9, 2025
 - Check prices every 24 hours
 - Send an email notification when a price below $800 CAD is found
-- Only include flights with at most one stop
+- Only include flights with at most two stops

 ### Check Daily with Flexible Dates Around May 29 - June 9